richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 * High-end consumer: d6 / 3
 * Elite consumer: d8 / 4

 To manipulate devices attached to a PAN, first the decker must hack into the PAN itself.
-Roll Hacking vs toughness to do that, and accumulate alarm score as needed.
 Once there, the decker can manipulate devices on the PAN (eg snoop on phone calls, or trace the device's precise physical location).
-Each of those is an action and a Hacking roll against the PAN's toughness, same as Sprawlrunners RAW.
+Each of those is an action and a further Hacking roll against the PAN's toughness (note: not the device's toughness), same as Sprawlrunners RAW.

-To interfere with all gear connected to a PAN, a decker can also use the Smoke action; this applies a -2 penalty to all actions that use gear attached to the PAN or node. -4 penalty on a Raise.
+To interfere with all gear connected to a PAN, a decker can also use the Smoke action; this applies a -2 penalty to all actions that use gear attached to the PAN or node, or -4 penalty on a Raise.
 This does not affect cyberware but does affect comms, weapons, drones, etc.

 **Any** failed hacking roll against a PAN immediately makes the owner aware of the intrusion attempt; they will typically react by rebooting or shutting down their device, unless they are distracted or have some reason to think they are not under attack.

-In addition, any successful hacking roll against a PAN or any device in a  PAN contributes 1 point to the alarm status of the local mesh, and any failed hacking roll contributes 2 points.

 ## Hacking Secure PANs

 Secure PANs, guarded over by a watchful decker, cannot be hacked via stealth.
 Any would-be attacker has to engage them in active cybercombat.
 Cybercombat does not contribute to the local mesh alarm score.

-## Hacking WANs
+## Hacking Hosts and WANs

 A WAN can only be hacked by entering the host or node that controls it, in VR, and avoiding or defeating the ICE within.
 See Sprawlrunners for rules.